 Analyzing Pinduoduo's Unusual Options Activity

-Pinduoduo (NASDAQ:PDD) shares experienced unusual options activity on Monday.
-The stock price moved down to $88.48 following the option alert.
+Shares of Pinduoduo (NASDAQ:PDD) saw some unusual options activity on Tuesday.
+Following the unusual option alert, the stock price moved down to $79.51.

 - Option Type: TRADE